salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/glossary.md

 ## Pagination, Traditional
 A simple form of pagination that allows a consumer to navigate a collection, specifying the number of pages to skip, and number of results to display per page.

+## Batching
+A technique to operate on multiple resources.